 Food and Drink

 Avoid premium rates slapped on a bottle of water and snacks just because you’re in the airport.
-Spend anywhere from £20 to £40 on your lounge booking and you’ll getting sustenance included in the price.
-No need to be £52 a head shorter, according to Loveholiday’s airport expenditure study.
+Spend anywhere from £20 to £40 on your airport lounge booking and you’ll be getting food and drink included in the price.

 WiFi

-You can log in to exclusive WiFi, not slowed down and clunky by thousands of people.
-Kids can be entertained with special screen time privileges and you can take the time to check yourself in on Facebook to let all your friends know where you’re off to.
+You can log in to exclusive WiFi, not slowed down and made clunky by thousands of people.
+Kids can be entertained with special screen time privileges and you can take the time to keep up with your online social acitivy.

 Seating